 attempt to stem the flow of young people who were

 leaving for far more lucrative work on the North Coast and

 other urban areas.

 But something unexpected happened.
 Customers couldn't get enough of the pork's pungent but flavorful jerk seasoning. "eople asked us if we'd ever thought of bottling it," says Denyse Perkins, a co-manager and one of the founders of Walkerswood Caribbean Foods.

 "So we did, which made us the first to put jerk in a bottle."
 Before long, Walkerswood's jerk seasoning gained island-wide popularity.
 In 1985, 100 cases of it were exported to test its spicy appeal overseas.
 Initially available only in gifts shops, the jerk seasoning was a hit with Jamaicans living abroad and tourists who craved good Jamaican jerk back home.

 Word about Walkerswood spread and the rest, as they say, is history.
 The Walkerswood brand became synonymous with Jamaican jerk seasoning.
 Today, Walkerswood has 64 workers who produce a line of 15 seasonings, sauces, spices, condiments and canned vegetables.

-Although the fame of Walkerswood has spread internationally, Perkins says that "It's only recently that some of our workers realize what they have accomplished as they travel or some family member writes them."
+The fame of Walkerswood has spread internationally and Perkins says that "It's only recently that some of our workers realize what they have accomplished as they travel or some family member writes them."